"Really good school and friendly environment."

 We use the Floppy's Phonics programme across the school.
-It is a systematic, synthetic phonics programme that also supports the teaching of reading, spelling and handwriting.
-The alphabetic code is taught systematically and incidentally and, with a 'little and often' approach, it allows all children to succeed.
+It is a systematic, synthetic phonics programme that supports the teaching of reading, spelling and handwriting.
+The alphabetic code is taught systematically and incidentally and, with a 'little and often' approach, that allows children to succeed.

 The alphabetic code links letters to the smallest sounds of speech.
 This code is reversible and taught in a systematic way with lots of revision and practice.
 The core skills of the programme are:

 Identifying sounds in words (segmenting) and which letters are used to represent them (encoding)

 Handwriting - the forming of letters while saying the sounds

 The children are taught to decode for reading, which means they translate the letter symbols into sounds when reading.
 For spellings, they must learn to encode where they start with the sounds and must turn them into the printed word.